taikedz/git-workshop/CONTRIBUTING.md

 # Contributing

-We only accept contributions from people who attended the workshop.
-Thank you for your enquiry.
+Please ensure you are participating in the git workshop session and follow the advice of the workshop leader.

+Thank you for checking this contribution instructions file!